 FAA has determined that the source of a major ATC glitch this morning was a relatively new telecommunications system, and lawmakers are calling for an investigation.
 The problem occurred at about 5 a.m.
 EST, when some systems – including flight data processing – went offline.
 The problem was fixed by 9 a.m., but it caused hundreds of delays and cancelations across the country.
 Surveillance and communications were not affected.
 Initially, some lawmakers and media outlets blamed the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Telecom System Blamed For U.S. ATC Outage".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Telecom System Blamed For U.S. ATC Outage".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.